Wasserstein Distributionally Robust Shallow Convex Neural Networks: Outlier generation on benchmark functions

 where $\mathcal{O}_0 = \emptyset$ is the empty set.
 This procedure ensures that each new outlier creates a shift of at least $\varphi$ with respect to the empirical distribution and previous outliers $1, \ 2, \ldots, m-1$.
-We must consider previous outliers to ensure we do not create any new involuntary pattern in the data.
-Because we do not make a single assumption on $\mathbb{P}$, this methodology is adaptable to generate outliers on any function.
+We must consider previous outliers to avoid creating any new involuntary patterns in the data.
+Because we do not make a single assumption on $\mathbbm{P}$, this methodology is adaptable to generate outliers on any function.
+This will allow us to test empirically the distributional robustness of different machine learning models against out-of-distribution outliers, with respect to the SW distance, on synthetic datasets with rich patterns.